ZhukovGreen/presenations/testing-paylocity-2024.md

 ----

-1. It is your automated army which protects you and your code from bugs 24/7
+1. It is your automated army that protects you and your code from bugs 24/7
    ![](https://hackmd.io/_uploads/B1Kd_WK9T.jpg)

 ----

-2. Only tests ensures relatively safe and fast refactoring of the existing code base
+2. Only tests ensure relatively safe and fast refactoring of the existing code base

 - Bumping dependencies versions frequently